Kyle Chayka

 Current Projects

-The New Yorker: As a staff writer, I write a column on the Internet and digital culture
+The New Yorker: I am a staff writer at The New Yorker, where I write a weekly column about technology and culture called Infinite Scroll.

-Kyle Chayka Industries: My personal newsletter with work updates & original essays
+Kyle Chayka Industries: A personal newsletter where I send out periodic work updates and personal essays.

 The Longing for Less